timscargill/ARStats/README.md

 5) Make sure only the 'PerformanceTesting' scene is selected in 'Scenes in Build'.
 6) For Android, select your connected target device and click 'Build and Run'.
 For iOS, click 'Build' and follow the instructions for XCode below.

-# Build Instructions (XCode for iOS)
+If building to iOS devices, an extra signing step in XCode is required:

-1) Building the Unity project for iOS creates an XCode project folder, which you can choose the name and location of.
+7) Building the Unity project for iOS creates an XCode project folder, which you can choose the name and location of.
-2) Open the project folder you just created in XCode (XCode 12 required to build for iOS 14).
+8) Open the project folder you just created in XCode (XCode 12 required to build for iOS 14).
-3) Click 'Signing and Capabilities'.
+9) Click 'Signing and Capabilities'.
 Check 'Automatically manage signing', select your development team, and choose a new bundle identifier.
-4) Make sure your target iOS device is connected and selected at the top of the window, then click the play button to build and run.
+10) Make sure your target iOS device is connected and selected at the top of the window, then click the play button to build and run.

 # Use Instructions